rbrooks/AlacIt/README.markdown

 #### Entire Directories

 Convert a single directory.
-This finds and converts all `.flac` and `.wav` files in that directory:
+This finds and converts all `.ape`, `.flac`, and `.wav` files in that directory:

     alacit ~/Music/Artist/Album